 Kristina Libby - Artist

-Kristina Libby has a B.A. from Dalhousie University and a M.A. from the University of Denver.
-A self-taught artist she currently resides in NYC where she is also a writer and technology executive.
-You can find more about her work outside the art world here.
+I have a B.A. from Dalhousie University and a M.A. from the University of Denver.
+A self-taught artist I currently resides in NYC where I am also a writer and technology executive.
+You can find more about my work outside the art world here.